minprog/app-studio/info/10 Syllabus.md

 ## Asking questions

 The course's staff consists of your instructor and many teaching assistants.
+Due to the size of the course, we can't usually respond to email inquiries about your assignments.

-You are encouraged to speak to any of the staff in the lab to get help with your problem sets or to ask questions about lectures.
+- You are encouraged to speak to a student assistant or the instructor in the lab.
 Send a help request by using the "Ask" menu, above.

-Due to the size of the course, we can’t usually respond to email inquiries about your assignments.
-You are encouraged to speak to a student assistant or the instructor in the lab.
+- Please register for this course's Slack chat.
+You will be invited after you login and register on this website.

 Below you will find a list of the courses's instructors:

 - Martijn Stegeman, *instructor* <help@mprog.nl>
 - Renske Talsma, *teaching assistant (Android)*